harshalgajera043/AEM/README.md

 2. Python libraries: pandas, numpy, matplotlib, statsmodels, scikit-learn, fbprophet.

 ## How to Run
-Clone the repository and download the dataset dummy_inventory_data.csv.
+1. Clone the repository and download the dataset dummy_inventory_data.csv.
-## Run the Python script for time series forecasting:
+2. Run the Python script for time series forecasting: python Time_Series_Forecasting_SARIMA_Prophet_Harshal_Gajera.py
-bash
-Copy code
-python Time_Series_Forecasting_SARIMA_Prophet_Harshal_Gajera.py
-Modify and execute the SQL script for data extraction.
+3. Modify and execute the SQL script for data extraction.
 ## Experience
 Through this project, I developed forecasting models and SQL queries to streamline inventory monitoring, contributing to efficient supply chain management and decision-making.